cabal-club/cable/wire.md

 `post_type`  | `varint`          | see custom post type sections below `timestamp`  | `varint`          | milliseconds since UNIX Epoch

-The `signature` for a post is produced by signing all fields of the post immediately after the `signature` field, including the `post_type`-specific fields specified in the sections that follow, using the Ed25519 signature scheme.
+The `signature` for a post is produced by signing the concatenation of all fields of the post immediately after the `signature` field, including the `post_type`-specific fields specified in the sections that follow, using the Ed25519 signature scheme.